Master groupdocs viewer maven: Load and Render Documents from URLs Efficiently

 Practical Applications

-- Content Management Systems (CMS): Dynamically load images or documents for display within a CMS without manual uploads.
+- Content Management Systems (CMS): Pull images or documents from external storage and render them instantly for editors.

 Performance Considerations

-- Memory Management: Utilize try-with-resources to ensure streams are closed properly, preventing memory leaks.
+- Memory Management: Always use try‑with‑resources (as shown) to prevent memory leaks.

 Conclusion